darrenangle/submittr/README.md

 Tech
 -----
-Submittr currently uses jQuery and Twitter Bootstrap for the front-end and Parse's JavaScript SDK for the back-end.
+Submittr currently uses Backbone, jQuery and Twitter Bootstrap for the front-end and Parse's JavaScript SDK for the back-end.

-Parse back end helps to ensure the free cost, as developers are only charged for API requests beyond 1 million per month.
-File size and upload limitations should keep submitter uploads from breaching the 1GB/month limit.
+Parse back end helps to ensure the free/low cost, as developers are only charged for API requests beyond 1 million per month.
+File size and upload limitations should keep Submittr uploads from breaching the 1GB/month limit.